-But the significant point is that the British government has authorized an appropriation of \$1,000,000 to bring them out this year, and that RCA likewise has not said a \$1,000,000 budget for a set aside a \$1,000,000 budget for a modern television station in the East and for the manufacture of a certain number of test television receivers, together with research into the necessary studio technique.
+giand and the British Isles.
+But the significant point is that the British government has authorized an appropriation of \$1,-000,000 to bring them out this year, and that RCA likewise has set aside a \$1,000,000 budget for a modern television station in the East and for the manufacture of a certain number of test television receivers, together with research into the necessary studio technique.
 Mr. Sarnoff's statement (see May 15 issue of BROADCASTING) sets forth some of the basic problems involved, but it should be noted that he says: "In the sense that the laboratory has supplied us with the means of lifting the curtain of space from scenes and activities at a distance, it may be said that television is here."

-with that assertion I heartily agree, recalling what I saw in
+said that television is here."
+With that assertion I heartily agree, recalling what I saw in London.

 What I saw in London was 240line television at 25 frames per second-and it was excellent.
 RCA announces its first demonstrations will consist of 343-line pictures at the rate of 60 per second.
 The best reported from Germany is 180 lines and from France only 60 lines.
-Some idea of the relative values may be gleaned from the photographs accompanying this article, though it is uppaying the table to be a second or the property of the party o though it is unfortunate that none of the 343-line pictures have yet been made public.
+Some idea of the relative values may be gleaned from the photographs accompanying this article, though it is unfortunate that none of the 343-line pictures have yet been made public.